ivmai/bdwgc/docs/macros.md

-`GC_USE_LD_WRAP` - In combination with the old flags listed in [README.linux](platforms/README.linux) causes the collector to handle some system and pthread calls in a more transparent fashion than the usual macro-based approach.
+`GC_USE_LD_WRAP` - In combination with the old flags listed in [README.linux](platforms/README.linux) causes the collector to handle some system and `pthreads` calls in a more transparent fashion than the usual macro-based approach.
 Requires GNU `ld`, and currently probably works only with Linux.

-`GC_USE_DLOPEN_WRAP` - Causes the collector to redefine `malloc` and intercepted `pthread` routines with their real names, and causes it to use `dlopen()` and `dlsym()` to refer to the original versions.
+`GC_USE_DLOPEN_WRAP` - Causes the collector to redefine `malloc` and intercepted `pthreads` routines with their real names, and causes it to use `dlopen()` and `dlsym()` to refer to the original versions.
 This makes it possible to build an LD_PRELOAD'able `malloc` replacement library.

-`USE_RWLOCK` - Uses `rwlock` for the allocator lock instead of `mutex`.
+`USE_RWLOCK` - Uses `rwlock` for the allocator lock instead of mutex.
 Thus enable usage of the reader (shared) mode of the allocator lock where possible.